kevinresol/napi/README.md

-# Native API for Haxe Targets
+# Native-friendly API for Haxe targets

 Write code in Haxe, distribute in native-friendly form.